 Existing law provides that the period of probation or suspension of sentence must not be more than 3 years for a gross misdemeanor or a suspension of sentence imposed pursuant to certain provisions of law and not more than 5 years for a felony.
-(NRS 176A.500) Section 34 of this bill revises such time limitations and provides that the period of probation or suspension of sentence must not be more than: (1) twelve months for a gross misdemeanor or certain suspensions of sentence; (2) eighteen months for a category E felony; (3) twenty-four months for a category C or D felony; (4) thirty-six months for a category B felony; or (5) sixty months for a violent or sexual offense.
+(NRS 176A.500) Section 34 of this bill revises such time limitations and provides that the period of probation or suspension of sentence must not be more than: (1) twelve months for a gross misdemeanor or certain suspensions of sentence; (2) eighteen months for a category E felony; (3) twenty-four months for a category C or D felony; or (4) thirty-six months for a category B felony.
 Section 34 authorizes the court to extend the period of probation for a period of not more than 12 months if the extension is necessary for the probationer to complete his or her participation in a specialty court program.
 Section 17 of this bill requires the Division of Parole and Probation of the Department of Public Safety ("Division") to petition the court to recommend the early discharge of certain persons on probation.

 Section 35 of this bill provides that if the court finds that a probationer committed one or more technical violations of the conditions of probation, the court may take certain actions, including temporarily revoking the probation or suspension of sentence and imposing certain terms of imprisonment depending on how many times the probation or suspension of sentence has previously been temporarily revoked.
-Section 35 also provides that a probationer who is arrested and detained for a technical violation of probation must be brought before the court within 15 calendar days or otherwise must be released from detention and returned to probation status.
-If such a probationer is released from detention because the probationer was not brought before the court in a timely manner, the court is authorized to subsequently hold a hearing to determine whether a technical violation occurred and take appropriate action.
+Section 35 also provides that a probationer who is arrested and detained for a technical violation of probation must have a hearing within 15 calendar days or otherwise must be released from detention and returned to probation status.
+If such a probationer is released from detention because a timely hearing is not held, the court is authorized to subsequently hold a hearing to determine whether a technical violation occurred and take appropriate action.
 Section 35 further prohibits the commission of certain acts from being used as the only basis for the revocation of probation.
 Section 101 of this bill provides that if the State Board of Parole Commissioners ("Board") finds that a parolee committed one or more technical violations of the conditions of parole, the Board may take certain actions, including temporarily revoking parole supervisions and imposing certain terms of imprisonment depending on how many times parole has previously been temporarily revoked.
 Section 18 of this bill requires the Division to adopt a written system of graduated sanctions for parole and probation officers to use when responding to a technical violation of the conditions of probation or parole and establishes certain requirements relating to such a system.